 - Use bullet points

-- Use the language of the Amazon marketplace of which your account was suspended from – this doesn’t mean machine translation, nor someone who “knows the language”, but rather native speaker to ensure cultural subtitles are understood and appropriately responded to
+- Use the language of the Amazon marketplace of which your account was suspended from – this doesn’t mean machine translation, nor someone who “knows the language”, but rather native speaker to ensure cultural subtleties are understood and appropriately responded to

 Prevention is the best cure for Amazon suspension.
 Keeping Amazon customers happy is the best way to keep your account selling right.
 Ensure you tackle shipment issues and customer service issues as quickly as possible, and be aware of cultural differences while doing so.
 The marketplace has become increasingly strict with rules and regulations, and it’s definitely made it even harder for sellers to keep up.
-Having an in-house customer service team is your best option as a seller, but this also means significant hiring expenses, training and maintaining the team.
-There are companies like ICE offering the customer support you need, helping you maintain the account health and preventing Amazon suspension from the early stage.
+Having an in-house customer service team is your best option as a seller, but this also means significant hiring, training expenses and maintaining the team.
+There are also companies like InterCultural Elements offering the customer support you need, helping you maintain the account health and preventing Amazon suspension from the early stage.
 In this way you can fully utilize the potential Amazon had to offer, focus on making more sales and achieving other business goals with a peace of mind.

 About InterCultural Elements